AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     **None** Select this option to translate the default versions of the files.
 This option is selected by default.

     **Use Baseline:** You can select a baseline to translate your project.
 Select **Use Baseline** and choose a baseline created on the map.
 All files that are a part of the selected Baseline are shown in the Translation page.
 Once your content is translated, you can export the translated Baseline.
-For more details about exporting the translated Baseline, see [Export translated Baseline](generate-output-use-baseline-for-publishing.md#id196SE600GHS).
+For more details about exporting the translated Baseline, view [Export translated Baseline](generate-output-use-baseline-for-publishing.md#id196SE600GHS).

     **Use Latest Version as on**: Choose to filter the version of topics based on their creation date and time.
 When you select a date and time only the latest version of the files created on or before the selected date and time are shown.